 In addition to Broken Hill Overlook, highlights of the trail include benches along South Fork Trail for taking in sunset views over the ocean, a shady tree tunnel over the trail and terrific views of razor point and the coastline to the north.

 The trail is well maintained, with foot bridges over rainy season washes (when you may hear frogs croaking).

 Just northeast and inland from the state beach, across North Torrey Pines Road from the ranger booth and lower parking lot, is Los Penasquitos Marsh Natural Reserve.
 This Torrey Pines hike brings you along the eastern side of the coastal mountains along the edge of the marsh.

-You can enter the extention trail from several roads, including Del Mar Scenic Parkway via Carmel Valley Road, Mar Scenic Drive and Mira Montana Drive via Del Mar Heights Road.
+You can enter the extension trail from several roads, including Del Mar Scenic Parkway via Carmel Valley Road, Mar Scenic Drive, and Mira Montana Drive via Del Mar Heights Road.

-The most popular trailhead is the end of Delmar Scenic Parkway at the start of Mar Scenic Trail, which runs north-south through the center of the park extenstion.
+The most popular trailhead is the end of Delmar Scenic Parkway at the start of Mar Scenic Trail, which runs north-south through the center of the park extension.